Collection Development Policy

 For information on collection development in UNT’s unique collections, please see the following policy statements or collection websites: Special Collections, Government Documents, Media Library, Digital Collections, and Music Library.

-For other related policies, please see the Born Digital and Open Access Resources Collection Development Policy, Reconsideration of Materials Policy, Gift Policy, General Collection Research Data Policy, and Disposition of Items Policy.
+For other related policies, please see the Born Digital and Open Access Resources Collection Development Policy, Reconsideration of Materials Policy, Gift Policy, and General Collection Research Data Policy.

 Goals Of Collection Development